How To Become a Biomedical Engineer

 Biomechanical engineers design, develop, and maintain equipment and devices related to the human body, such as artificial organs, valves, and limbs, as well as the equipment and sensors used to identify or diagnose various medical conditions.
 Biomechanical engineers are also sometimes referred to as biomedical engineers.

-Jack Dennerlein, professor and interim chair of the Department of Physical Therapy, Movement & Rehabilitation Sciences at Northeastern’s Bouvé College of Health Sciences, defines biomechanical engineering in the simplest terms as “the application of mechanics to biological systems.”
+Jack Dennerlein, former professor and interim chair of the Department of Physical Therapy, Movement, and Rehabilitation Sciences at Northeastern’s Bouvé College of Health Sciences, defines biomechanical engineering in the simplest terms as “the application of mechanics to biological systems.”

 Biomechanical (or biomedical) engineers combine engineering principles and science to design and create equipment, devices, computer systems, and software.